Greetings.

 Music has been my primary source of entertainment for eight years now.
 First it started with trying to impress a girl, then it became a habit, then a hobby, then worship leadership.

-Now, eight years after dabbling in piano, and about three months of music production, it’s time to have something to show for it.
+Now, eight years after dabbling in piano, and a few months of music production, it’s time to have something to show for it.

 I hope you find something worth listening to.